 When we engage with Facebook to identify you on their platform and provide you with our adverts, we are joint controllers of your personal information with Facebook.
 Our agreement with Facebook sets out our responsibilities to you – for example, we are responsible for informing you about this activity.
 Both we and Facebook are responsible for keeping your information secure.
 You can exercise your privacy rights against each of us individually.

-If you do not want us to use your data for social media advertising, contact us to opt out:
+Please contact us if you do not want us to use your data for social media advertising:

 0300 330 1234 (local rate number)